How to Kill and Prevent Lawn Moss

 This product is known as a “no rake” moss killer.

-As the moss is killed off and consumed by the bacteria, the existing grass should spread into the area.
+As the moss was killed off and consumed by the bacteria, I noticed the existing grass spread into the void and I overseeded it to give it a helping hand.

 Iron Sulphate For Moss